devarindam/devarindam.github.io/README.md

 1. Machine Learning for Signal Processing and Time-Series Analysis
 2. Biomedical Signal Processing and Human-Machine Interfaces
-3. Smart Grid, Power System and Energy Management
+3. Smart Grid, Energy Management and Power System Diagnostics
 4. Embedded Systems and IoT for Sensing Applications